 MongoDB is often used alongside a relational database such as Oracle or MySQL.
 It is often unclear when one should use one or the other, or if a combination is really ideal.
 During this online presentation, we will discuss the ideal use cases for each, and how they can be used in conjunction.
 We’ll make sure to touch on several real world examples.
-The full recording can be found at

 Justin Hileman and I presented at MongoNYC 2011 to a packed house.
 Our presentation outlines both why someone would want to use MongoDB for ecommerce and how we overcame some of it’s limitations by incorporating mysql into our infrastructure.
-Blending MongoDB and RDBMS for ecommerce View more presentations from Steve Francia.

 Image via Wikipedia Luckily it’s 2009 and there have been a bunch of successful websites that have had to deal with large scalability challenges.
 Many have been kind enough to share their knowledge with the world.
 Here is a list of the best books, articles, presentations and practices from the likes of Twitter, Facebook, Flickr and more.

 One of the worst experiences you can have as a computer operator is to realize you (or something else) just did something and wiped out your files.
 The purpose of this article is to show you how to automatically backup your files often and automatically.
 I use this setup to backup my documents every hour (I save more often then that).
 This gives me hourly versions of all my files I am working on.

 Image via Wikipedia I don’t know very many people that haven’t been devastated by the loss of data… Yet I am baffled that millions of professional IT workers still ignore backing up their data.
 Since computers are great at doing repetitive things like backups.. why not spend 20 minutes setting up your machine to backup your files for you.
 This guide will be specific to mysql to create a local copy of the backup.